By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Twelve-step programs draw a different distinction.
 They would call this problem use of substances, addiction, or alcoholism.
 This addiction level of problem use may be reached even before psychological dependency has occurred.
 Addiction may begin at the point of wanting, craving, and thinking about the drug of choice even before the person has lost the ability to control usage.
 If you are struggling to control your usage then you have already reached a point of problem usage and probably would fit the description of an alcoholic or addict.

 The lowest level of problem use would be referred to as substance abuse.
 This might be binge drinking, drinking more than planned or doing something dangerous after having consumed alcohol or another drug.
 The person who has a few too many drinks and then drives may be abusing alcohol but may not yet have developed alcoholism.

 If this alcohol abuser can realize they have a problem and stop drinking to excess, they may be able to stop their progression to alcohol dependence, alcoholism, or chemical dependency.

 Substance use disorder makes its debut.

-The newer trend, now reflected in the DSM-5, is to avoid making fine distinctions between substance abuse, dependency, addiction, and chemical dependency and call all problem relationship with drugs including alcohol simply a substance use disorder.
+The newer trend, now reflected in the DSM-5, is to avoid making fine distinctions between substance abuse, dependency, addiction, and chemical dependency and call all problem relationships with drugs including alcohol simply a substance use disorder.

 Substance use disorder can come in mild, moderate, or severe forms.

 Wherever the substance use disorder starts, it needs treatment long before it becomes an addiction or chemical dependency.

 Whatever happens (It has happened with the DSM-5 and the new OCD-10 as of 10/1/15) with the DSM-5, expect the various professions and the recovery community to cling to their own special perspectives and their preferred terminology.